Oscar Best Actor winner from the year you were born

 1930: George Arliss

-George Arliss was the first British actor to win an Oscar.
-A play actor originally, Arliss first starred in the 1911 Louis Napoleon Parker play “Disraeli,” which was later turned first into a silent film, then a talkie (for which he won the award).
+George Arliss was the first British actor to win an Oscar, as well as the oldest (61).
+A play actor originally, Arliss first starred in the 1911 Louis Napoleon Parker play “Desraeli,” which was later turned first into a silent film, then a talkie (for which he won the award).

 1931: Lionel Barrymore